tdeborge/FIS-Workshop-Yasumi/lab-0-setup-of-the-environment.md

 export PASSWORD=
 ```

+### Workshop At Red Hat:

-These variables will then be used in the scripts to get to your specific environment.
+These variables will then be used in the scripts to get to your specific environment which is provided in the class.